Scroll to top

 Tuesday, Civics, Ethics

-Modern Atlantic and European civics and ethics.
-Lecture and seminar, with attention to above assigned, Immanuel Kant, Critique of Practical Reason (1788), along with associated law and regulation.
+Modern conversations in civics and ethics.
+Lecture and seminar, with attention to above assigned, Immanuel Kant, Critique of Pure Reason (1781), along with associated law and regulation.

 Wednesday, Social Sciences

-Modern Atlantic and European anthropology, economics, and politics.
-Lecture and seminar, with attention to above assigned, along with associated studies.
+Modern conversations in human and social sciences.
+Lecture and seminar, with attention to above assigned, Adam Smith, The Theory of Moral Sentiments (1759) and The Wealth of Nations (1776), along with associated studies.

 Thursday, Natural Sciences

-Modern Atlantic and European natural and applied science.
-Lecture and seminar, with attention to [insert].
+Modern conversations in formal and natural sciences.
+Lecture and seminar, with attention to assigned above, [insert].

 — Third Week